yogsototh/yblog/multi/blog/Vim-as-IDE.md

 You should also see and be able to clean trailing whitespace.

+blogimage("trim.gif","Trim whitespaces")

 ``` {.vim}
 Plug 'bronson/vim-trailing-whitespace'
 ```

+You can clean trailing whitespace with `:FixWhitespace`.

 And also you should see your 80th column.